 September is a month full of changes.
 It’s not just that the air gets a little nippier or that summer’s green starts to fade.
-Students head back to classes, football kicks off, and consumers begin thinking about the upcoming holiday season.
+Students head back to classes, football kicks off, and people begin thinking about the upcoming holiday season.
 The month ushers in all kinds of opportunities, and we’ve got some unique and unexpected September national day campaign ideas to inspire your advertisers.

 September Month-Long Celebrations